What is Ptosis?

 Aging or injury can stretch the levator muscle in adults.
 Ptosis can also be a side effect of some eye surgeries, including cataracts surgery.
 In some cases, a serious condition, including a stroke or tumor, could be causing the condition.
 A nerve disorder, such as myasthenia gravis, might also be the source.

 In some cases, ptosis does not impact vision, and your doctor may recommend monitoring the condition.
 Other times, it can cause blurry or blocked vision.
 It can also cause either dry or watery eyes.
 Some patients might find themselves arching their eyebrows, tilting their head back, or lifting their chin to see better.
 It can cause pain and make a person appear tired.

 Your ophthalmologist will discuss your symptoms, conduct a full physical exam, gather your medical history, and determine the appropriate diagnostic tests.
-That may include a sit lamp exam or a Tensilon test, where a drug is injected into your veins to see if it helps improve muscle strength in the eyelids.
+That may include a sit lamp exam, where a drug is injected into your veins to see if it helps improve muscle strength in the eyelids.
 Eye movement tests provide significant information about vision.
 They can be conducted with a variety of computer technology and other devices, depending on a patient’s age and condition.

 A medicated eyedrop, called oxymetaxoline, may be prescribed in some cases to help the muscle that raises the eyelid.
 When used daily, some patients’ eyelids may open wider.
 Glasses with a special crutch to lift eyelids might also be prescribed to avoid surgery.

 In many cases, ptosis surgery will be performed to tighten the levator muscle and lift the eyelid to the appropriate position.
 During the procedure, the doctor may remove extra skin, tuck the muscle, strengthen the muscle, or attach the eyelid to a different muscle.
 Surgery to correct the condition is usually an outpatient procedure performed under local anesthesia.